blessjvt/portfolio/SPO2.md

 To find the Sp02 value for the objective requirement.

 **6.3 Validation**

 Regrettably, difficulties were encountered in obtaining the accurate Heart rate and SpO2 values required for the project due to multiplexer errors.
 Due to issues while creating the second signal path, there was confusion on how to correctly implement the second signal path and caused the analog circuit to malfunction when implementing the multiplexer.
-The cause of these errors was also likely attributed to issues within the code implementation, specifically related to problems encountered with the Interrupt function.
+The cause of these errors was also likely attributed to issues within the code implementation, specifically related to problems encountered with the interrupt function.
 Without the interrupt function being correctly implemented, there was a significant delay in switching between LEDs, resulting in inaccuracies in the measurement for both Heart Rate and SpO2 value.

  <img width="325" height="305" alt="Figure20" src="https://github.com/user-attachments/assets/41a3d4d1-80a6-4ae2-a941-ded1a47b458c" />